ppy/osu-wiki/news/2026/2026-01-16-beatmap-spotlights-winter-2026.md

 series: beatmap_spotlights
 ---

 With a happy new year, there is a happy new season of Beatmap Spotlights!
-Catch up on the latest news and check out a brand new selection of beatmaps for you to compete on.
+Catch up on the latest news and check out a brand-new selection of beatmaps for you to compete on.

 ![](/wiki/shared/news/2026-01-16-beatmap-spotlights-winter-2026/banner.jpg)